Gracie joins the MPC team!

 But in all seriousness, I was nervous.
 Not having worked in the property industry before was the thing that worried me the most.
 An hour in and my nerves had been put to bed.
 Everyone has been nothing but welcoming and super helpful.
 I was greeted by Mary Cleaver, my line manager, who made me feel right at ease.
 My training plan was set out and I quickly realised I had nothing to worry about.
 The team seem to be just as excited to get me involved as I am to be here, which has been really lovely.

-Other than a small ‘coffee & white shirt’ incident on the train to my first day, all has gone well (please refer to the third rather embarrassing but entertaining photo for your amusement).
+Other than a small ‘coffee & white shirt’ incident on the train to my first day, all has gone well.

 The thing that stands out most to me about MPC is the attitude towards their employees and the workplace.
 On arrival I was given a welcome gift, a copy of ‘Lean In’ by Sheryl Sandberg.
 Being a proud feminist and a keen new supporter of the Gender Champions campaign, I thought it was so great being given a book about being a working woman on my first day.